Last updated on 30 April 2021

 Restrictions related to the COVID-19 virus in England have begun to ease as part of the roadmap out of lockdown.
 To check the latest Government guidance please visit Gov.uk.

 If you're pregnant, it's important you:

 wash your hands regularly

-- stay at home as much as possible and follow the advice on social distancing, such as staying at least 2 metres (3 steps) away from other people
+- continue to follow the advice on social distancing, such as staying at least two metres (three steps) away from other people

 - stay away from anyone who has symptoms of coronavirus

 You still need to go to all of your pregnancy (antenatal) scans and appointments unless you're told not to.

 According to the NHS, it's expected that most pregnant women will experience mild or moderate cold or flu-like symptoms if you have COVID-19.

 There is no evidence to suggest being pregnant means you're more likely to get coronavirus, or that the coronavirus can be passed to your baby while you are pregnant or during labour and birth.
 However, for a small number of women, it does mean being pregnant may change the way their body handles severe viral infection.